thoqbk/tholangforfun/README.md

 # ThoLangForFun programming language

-An effort to implement a simple programming language for fun
+An effort to implement another programming language for fun

 Sample code: